 - Reading them a story

 5. Set manageable sleep goals for your toddler

 If your child is feeding to sleep don’t expect to move them instantly to falling asleep unaided.
 Choose a more gradual change, such as lying with them, once your child is falling asleep without feeding, you can look at ways to move forward from this new point.

 If you are embarking on any ‘sleep training’ then explain the change you are going to make first – use role play or pictures to make it easy to understand.

 This preparation is also important if you are thinking of removing your toddlers dummy- explain the change, be consistent and stick to what you say.
 This will make the process easier.
-For more help on getting rid of a soother see this blog.

 7. Be consistent with bedtime